The 10 most innovative style companies of 2020

 For deploying smart collaborations and fair-trade lines to thrive in the face of the retail apocalypse

-The brand created a formula that has won over millennial consumers by creating sustainable, ethically sourced products and making its network of 130 retail stores feel local through tables that feature nearby brands.
-In 2019, parent company J.Crew, which has experienced declining sales in recent years, announced it would be spinning off Madewell into its own privately held company.
+The brand created a formula that has won over millennial consumers by creating sustainable, ethically sourced products and making its network of 140 retail stores feel local with in-store pop-ups featuring local makers and artisans.
+In 2019, parent company J.Crew, which has experienced declining sales in recent years, announced it would be spinning off Madewell into its own company.

 6. The North Face